vladdez/rainfall/Resources/project_overview.md

 Out of 7:
 - buffer overflow: 4
+    - with get: 2
+    - with strcpy: 2
-- format string exploitation: 2
+- format string exploitation: 3
+    - with printf: 2
+    - with GOT: 1
 - password revealing: 1